Thinking about applying

 This section has information for people who have experienced institutional child sexual abuse who are thinking about applying to the National Redress Scheme.

 It is normal to feel nervous or distressed about the idea of applying.
-It is also a normal response to trauma to feel like you are not coping at times.

-We have designed the process hoping it will not cause further distress.
+We have designed the application process hoping it will not cause further distress.
 But there still might be times when this process may be difficult.

 You may want to think about talking to someone you know and trust to give you support.
 You can also get support through the Redress Support Services.
 These services can provide you with emotional support, support to apply, legal advice, or help with managing your financial situation.